HipByte/RubyMotion/android.md

 If you are running an older version of Android these steps might not work for you.
 We recommend that you do a Google search for *enable developer mode* with your Android version number.

+At the time of this writing, the devices where RubyMotion is known to run are:

+- Nexus 5
+- Nexus 7
+- Samsung Galaxy S2
+- Samsung Galaxy Note
+- Motorola G

 ## Getting started

 Let's create a *Hello World* app.